pnp/sp-dev-fx-webparts/samples/react-modern-organization-chart/README.md

 ## Summary

-This webpart show organization chart for current user, shows, managers and direct reports and there available status.
+This web part show organization chart for current user, shows, managers and direct reports and there available status.

 On Click the profile page of will be open.